paazmaya/renshuu.paazmaya.fi/README.markdown

 * Markup *should* be completely valid HTML5 and CSS3 for styling.
 * SQL table creation script is only compatible with MySQL...
+* Compare Nokia Maps with Google Maps.
+Is it worth the effort to make them switchable?

 References
 ----------